martbhell/wasthereannhlgamelastnight/README.md

 ========

  * Persistent team selection using HTML5 Web Storage.
 If you choose a team in the menu and you later revisit https://wtangy.se (from the same browser) you'll see the result for that team.
- * This works with the new NHL.com website (2017-2018)
+ * This works with the new NHL.com website (2017-)
+ * <a href="https://github.com/rikschennink/shiny">rikschennink/shiny</a> answer on capable mobile devices

 Why?
 ====